 Aren’t rollaway beds the best thing since sliced cheese.
 Unless your a big and heavy person and weigh over 250 pounds.
 Finding suitable heavy duty rollaway beds for heavy people can be a nightmare.
-Most of these cots on wheels are either not wide enough or have a weight capacity simply not high enough for a heavier person.
+Most of these beds on wheels are either not wide enough or have a weight capacity simply not high enough for a heavier person.

 Even if you’re not overweight but have larger guests coming over for the holidays, you will still need to find a heavy duty rollaway cot.
 It’s not worth risking it on a sub 250 pound capacity bed.

-Sure your guests may survive the night, but after longer periods of time the foundation will simply give way.
+Sure your guests may survive the night, but after extended periods of time the foundation will simply give way.
 Or the bars bend and springs snap causing the canvas to tear.
 Not only will your guests be upset, but you will too as you would have wasted a bunch of money on a rollaway cot that’s now rendered useless.

 But fear not, I have come to save you the heartache.
-Below you can find a handful of rollaway cots for heavy people with weights capacities from 320 lbs to 500 lbs.
+Below you can find a handful of rollaway cots for heavy people with weights capacities from 320 lbs to over 500 lbs.
 These are all built heavy duty so that they can support the extra weight without buckling.

 However, trying to find a queen size rollaway or anything bigger than a twin XL is quite the mission.
 So if you do manage to find one, please let me know in the comments below.
 This would be particularly handy for when couples stay the night whether they are big or not.